 - muscle aches

-Heart failure, including new heart failure or worsening of heart failure that you already have.
-New or worse heart failure can happen in people who use TNF-blocker medicines including SIMPONI.
+Heart failure, including new heart failure or worsening of heart failure that you already have, can happen in people who use TNF-blocker medicines including SIMPONI.
+If you develop new or worsening heart failure with SIMPONI, you may need to be treated in a hospital, and it may result in death.

-- If you have heart failure, your condition should be watched closely while you take SIMPONI.
+- If you have heart failure before starting SIMPONI, your condition should be watched closely during treatment with SIMPONI.

-- Call your doctor right away if you get new or worsening symptoms of heart failure while taking SIMPONI (such as shortness of breath or swelling of your lower legs or feet).
+- Call your doctor right away if you get new or worsening symptoms of heart failure during treatment with SIMPONI (such as shortness of breath or swelling of your lower legs or feet, or sudden weight gain).

 - vision changes